AnnaDK/Cook-Book/README.md

 - To build a MongoDB-backed Flask project.
 - To build a project with 'CRUD' functionality.
 - Deploy the project to Heroku.
-- To build a useful, userfriendly, attractive webpage with collection of healthy recipes.
+- To build a useful, userfriendly, attractive webpage with a collection of healthy recipes.

 ### [User goals](#user-goals)

 - Friendly interface
 - Intuitive navigation
-- Attractive design which will motivate to try recipes
+- The attractive design which will motivate to try recipes
 - Comfortable representation of recipes and access to each
 - Ability to choice categories of recipes
-- Ability to find, share, store edit and delete recipes.
+- Ability to find, share, store edit, and delete recipes.

 "Blend It" met these goals: <br>
  Based on feedback from users.

 - "Home" page giving clear information about the website.
 - Easy to navigate through the website.
-The navigation bar represent a list of pages.
+The navigation bar represents a list of pages.
 - Easy to open and read information about each recipe.
 Also possible to open a few recipes at the same time and compare list ingredients or methods.
 - Recipes split into three most popular categories of smoothies.
 Very comfortable and easy to switch between categories.
-- Functionality of adding, editing, and deleting recipe has easy access and made in a simple and understandable manner.
+- The functionality of adding, editing, and deleting recipes has easy access and made in a simple and understandable manner.

 ### [Site Owner's goals](#site-owner's-goals)

 - Promote a brand of cooking tools.

   "Blend It" met these goals:

 - Website share a collection of blenders.
 Collection include: image, specifications and straight link to the web-shop.